 A good Bachelor’s degree in a relevant discipline.
 A Master’s degree is useful but not required.

 Good TOEFL or IELTS results.

-(for applicants whose medium of instruction at the undergraduate level was not English)
+(for applicants whose medium of instruction at the Bachelor's/Master's level was not English)

 To apply online, click on the respective primary specialisations below.

 The following documents will be required for the online application.

 - Copy of Identity Card (for Singapore Citizens and Permanent Residents) or Passport/Identity Card (for Foreigners)

 - Cover Letter